-Are you wondering if your child may need braces?
+Are you wondering if your child may need braces or Invisalign?

 At Camp Smile, we have two types of dental specialists.
 Pediatric dentists and an orthodontist.
-We work as a team, using the expertise from both specialties, to closely follow the growth and development to ensure appropriate timing for orthodontic intervention.
-Interceptive (early or phase I) orthodontic treatment may begin as early as six years of age and often involves expansion, crossbite correction, overjet (sometimes called overbite) correction, and intervention for initial signs of crowding.
+We work as a team, using the expertise from both specialties, to closely follow the growth and development of your child to ensure appropriate timing for orthodontic intervention.
+Interceptive (early or phase I) orthodontic treatment may begin as early as seven years of age and may involve expansion, crossbite correction, overjet (sometimes called overbite) correction, and intervention for initial signs of crowding.
 With appropriate timing and early treatment, interceptive orthodontic therapy facilitates guidance of eruption of permanent teeth (which may help avoid future surgery), appropriate growth of the jaws, and helps to alleviate future issues caused by malocclusion or poor dental alignment.
 We understand some children may be self-conscious due to poorly positioned, rotated, or crowded teeth.
 In some cases, early orthodontic treatment may help alleviate these issues.
-Never hesitate to ask if it is “time” for braces at your next visit.
-Our providers are committed to providing a conservative and caring approach to address your family’s concerns, and there are no “silly questions!”
+Never hesitate to ask if it is “time” for braces or Invisalign at your next visit.
+Our doctors are committed to providing a conservative and caring approach to address your family’s concerns, and there are no “silly questions!”

 Comprehensive orthodontic treatment and phase II orthodontics address issues caused by crowding or malocclusion that may require waiting until an individual has lost most or all of the primary (baby) teeth.
 Depending on individual needs, some patients may require one or two phases of orthodontic treatment.
-As a pediatric dental office, we strive to provide quality care to both kids AND ADULTS in a fun and welcoming environment.
+As a dual specialty (pediatric and orthodontic) dental office, we strive to provide quality care to both kids AND ADULTS in a fun and welcoming environment.
 We recognize some orthodontic patients may be hesitant in a new setting and are proud to provide both dental and orthodontic services under one roof.
 We feel this adds a large benefit to our patients by offering the convenience of having a dental check up and an orthodontic adjustment at the same visit!
 Parents can even join the fun and have their Invisalign or braces adjusted while your child is being cared for!
 We offer both traditional braces (fixed appliance therapy) and Invisalign (clear aligner therapy) to address orthodontic needs.
 By utilizing the latest technology through the iTero scanner, we are able to take digital impressions and create a comprehensive orthodontic plan without the need for bulky impression material in many cases.
 Contact us to learn more about braces and Invisalign at Camp Smile.

 Do You Get Braces at Your First Appointment?